sharikae/dotfiles/README.md

 sh -c "`curl -fsSL https://raw.githubusercontent.com/skwp/dotfiles/master/install.sh`"
 ```

-**Note:** YADR will automatically install all of its subcomponents.
+**Note:** dotfiles will automatically install all of its subcomponents.
 If you want to be asked
 about each one, use:

 ```bash